mims-harvard/TFC-pretraining/README.md

     <img src="images/fig2.png" width="1000" align="center">
 </p>

-**Overview of TF-C approach** our model has four components: a time encoder, a frequency encoder, and two cross-space projectors that map time-based and frequency-based representations, respectively, to the same time-frequency space.
+**Overview of TF-C approach.** our model has four components: a time encoder, a frequency encoder, and two cross-space projectors that map time-based and frequency-based representations, respectively, to the same time-frequency space.
 Together, the four components provide a way to embed the input time series to the latent time-frequency space such that time-based embedding and frequency-based embedding are close together.
 The TF-C property is realized by promoting the alignment of time- and frequency-based representations in the latent time-frequency space, providing a vehicle for transferring the well-trained model to a target dataset not seen before.